JensKlimke/jk/services/service-manager/README.md

 - Extracts domains from Docker containers with VIRTUAL_HOST environment variable
 - Manages SSL certificates using certbot or self-signed certificates for localhost domains
-- Tracks domains that are no longer in use
-- Cleans up certificates for domains that have been missing for a specified period

 ## Configuration